FusionAuth Cloud

 There are any number of reasons you might need this information, including:

-IP addresses and hostnames discovered via nslookup or other methods should not be used for HTTP requests such as API calls; they won’t respond to such requests.
+Provided IP addresses should not be used for HTTP requests such as API calls; they won’t respond to such requests.

 This information should be used only to allow outbound traffic from FusionAuth deployments through firewalls and other network control layers.

-In addition to using IP addresses or hostnames as outlined above, consider custom headers, TLS transport and client certificates to ensure that outbound traffic is appropriately secured.
+In addition to using these IP addresses, consider custom headers, TLS transport and client certificates to ensure that outbound traffic is appropriately secured.

 Load Testing